There are two ways you can invest in BWCE

 By buying shares in BWCE and becoming a member and/or buying Bonds.

 Membership of BWCE is through shareholding with nearly everyone eligible to become a member.
 The minimum investment in shares needed to become a member is £500.
 As a member you will be able to vote at the AGM, elect directors and have a say in how the Community Fund is run as well as receive interest on your shares.
-We have paid the target 7% for every year since we started.
+We have paid between 6% and 7% a year interest for every year since we started.

 As an Industrial & Provident Society we operate on the basis of one member, one vote.